WOGRA-AG/Os4ML/services/frontend/README.md

 ## 📂 Directory overview

-> NOTE: \* symbol at the start of the text means that is OPTIONAL

 ```bash
 ├── [+] cypress/                # E2E and Integration tests with Cypress
 ├── [+] nginx/                  # Nginx config for environments